 Note that any critical point of $\mathcal{L}_{\lambda}(\Theta)$ satisfies the following equation:

-Note that equation \eqref{Eq_critical_point_eq_regularized_loss} corresponds to an ‘‘eigenvalue equation'' for the nonlinear operator $\nabla \Loss_0$.
+The intuition is that Equation \eqref{Eq_critical_point_eq_regularized_loss} resembles an ‘‘eigenvalue equation'' for the nonlinear operator $\nabla \Loss_0$.
 In other words, for a fixed weight decay parameter $\lambda$, training the neural network corresponds to finding a nonlinear eigenvector $\Theta^*$ having $-\lambda$ as eigenvalue.
 In addition, equation \eqref{Eq_critical_point_eq_regularized_loss} immediately implies that whenever the operators $\nabla_{W_l} \Loss_0$ have low rank (i.e., they take values in some low-rank space), then also any weight matrix $W^*$ composing the eigenvector $\Theta^*$ has necessarily low rank.
-In the following we investigate this relationship more in depth, providing sufficient conditions to have approximately low-rank gradients.
+In the following, we investigate this relationship more in depth, providing sufficient conditions to have approximately low-rank gradients.